umf-iti-200/umf-iti-200.github.io/data/posts/aws-rds.md

 This tutorial was created to help you understand the basics of Amazon AWS.
 It is not intended to help you deploy any real project/product by any means.
 There are several other factors involved, such as security, when doing it.
 That said, please do not follow the same steps if you want to deploy a real application.
 Please talk with a specialist.

-If you did not create yet an AWS account, please follow <a href="/posts/create-a-new-aws-account">this tutorial</a>.
+If you did not create yet an AWS account, please follow [this tutorial](/posts/create-a-new-aws-account).
 If you already have an account, just log into Console.
-I also recommend you follow the <a href="/posts/aws-ec2">previous tutorial</a> about AWS EC2.

 # Create a VPC